 Over the past year and a half the primary goal has been to review the applicable sections of the county code, identify problematic or controversial areas, formulate a plan to address these issues and make a recommendation to County Council on how to fix the issues.
 CDAB has identified three major areas of concern: Inoperable Vehicles, Weeds, and Outdoor Storage of Materials.
 The other glaring issue CDAB found with the code was how "generic" the code was.
 Los Alamos is a unique county with unique neighborhoods, and a "generic" code may not work well for Los Alamos.
-Significant effort was made by CDAB members to gather public input on how these issues should be addressed.
-Numerous different avenues of information gathering were pursued and attempted.

-Going in to 2020, the focus and goals of CDAB are going to be shifting dramatically.
+Going into FY22, the focus and goals of CDAB are going to be shifting dramatically.
 CDAB will support the consultant that the county will be bringing in to perform several tasks with Chapter 16 and 18.
 The main focus of CDAB will shift from identifying ways to revise the code to performing public outreach and information dissemination.
 This has required several changes to working groups and will require further flexibility as the board adjusts to this role.

-2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.)

-2.1 List any special projects or assignments given to this Board or Commission by Council or the Department director:
+- 2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.) - 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department director:

 CDAB's primary goal, as stated in the enabling ordinance, is "to make recommendations to County Council regarding the development, implementation, and enforcement of county property maintenance codes within the corporate boundaries of the county."
 County Council provided direction in November 2019 for CDAB to shift its focus to community outreach and information dissemination.
-There is also an RFP being constructed for a consultant to review and revise the appropriate sections of Chapters 16 and 18 to bring the code in line with what the county needs.
+There is also a contract with a consultant to review and revise the appropriate sections of Chapters 16 and 18 to bring the code in line with what the county needs.
 CDAB will work closely with the consultant to ensure the needs of Los Alamos County are being met.

-Projects in progress from FY20 Work Plan
+Projects in progress from FY21 Work Plan:

-- Review all monthly property maintenance code enforcement reports including courtesy letters, notices of violation, citations, and photographic evidence, and receive additional information on these reports, including quarterly summaries, from staff as requested.
-(This is an on-going request). - Review policies, procedures, and on-the-ground practices for County staff, and other elements of the Los Alamos County Code Compliance program as requested by Board members. - Make recommendations to council based on improving the policies, procedures, and practices in place. - Recommend programs to inform the community about property maintenance code requirements. - Review current and past County efforts to inform the community about code requirements. - Recommend programs and policies for positive outreach activities, including but not limited to assistance programs, citizen volunteer groups, or county-sponsored clean-up activities.
+- Review all monthly property maintenance code enforcement reports including courtesy letters, notices of violation, citations, and photographic evidence, and receive additional information on these reports, including quarterly summaries, from staff. - Review policies, procedures, and on-the-ground practices for County staff, and other elements of the Los Alamos County Code Compliance program as requested by Board members. - Make recommendations to council based on improving the policies, procedures, and practices in place. - Recommend programs to inform the community about property maintenance code requirements. - o Review current and past County efforts to inform the community about code requirements. - Recommend programs and policies for positive outreach activities, including but not limited to assistance programs, citizen volunteer groups, or county-sponsored clean-up activities.